• Skip to primary navigation

 (BETTER THAN STARBUCKS!)
 EGGNOG LATTE

-I used to love my occasional trip to Starbucks but my wallet didn’t and neither did my health.
+I used to love my occasional trip to Starbucks (I have a healthiest drinks at Starbucks guide) but my wallet didn’t and neither did my health.
 So I decided to make flavored lattes at home including this (Better Than Starbucks!)
 Eggnog Latte.

 Eggnog Latte